High taxes ‘stopping’ families paying their bill, former cabinet minister warns

 David Davis also called for tax cuts to stimulate the economy and prevent the UK sinking into ‘stagflation’.

-Mr Johnson is under increasing pressure from his own backbenchers to bring forward promised tax cuts to save his premiership but the chancellor Rishi Sunak has warned these cannot happen immediately.
+Mr Johnson is under increasing pressure from his own backbenchers to bring forward promised tax cuts to save his premiership.
+But the chancellor Rishi Sunak, who today released a video designed to publicise the help that is already available for those struggling with the cost of living crisis, has warned these cannot happen immediately.

-Simon Clarke, the chief secretary to the Treasury, today appeared to hint that next year’s controversial rise in corporation tax from 19 to 25 per cent could be reversed as ministers try to stimulate growth.

-But Mr Davis told the BBC’s Today programme the issue was urgent, saying: “We won’t get growth if we continue like this”.

 Register for free to continue reading